yuniejunie/MachineLearningInR/AnscombeData.md

 --------------------

 All 4 pairs have same correlations.
 However, every pair has different plotting shape.
 It means we cannot solely depend on Correlations.
-Plot 1 is the closest to the linear relationship.
-Plot 2 is curved.
-Plot 3 has one outlier.
-Plot 4 shows that one outlier makes the correlation exist.
-If there was no outlier in Plot 4, there is no correlations between x4 and y4.

 ``` r
 par(mfrow = c(2,2)) # Drawing 2x2 Gridlines